-Other authors recently also investigated the ICM metallicitytemperature relation using semi-analytical models (Yates et al. 2017) as well as cosmological simulations (Dolag et al. 2017; Barnes et al. 2017; Vogelsberger et al. 2018).
+Other authors recently also investigated the ICM metallicity- temperature relation using semi-analytical models (Yates et al. 2017) as well as cosmological simulations (Barnes et al. 2017; Dolag et al. 2017; Vogelsberger et al. 2018).

-Yates et al. (2017) compiled 10 different observational datasets taken from literature and homogenised the datasets to study the $Z{\rm Fe}-T$ relation within R{500} and compare it with numerical results obtained from the semi-analytical L-GALAXIES galaxy evolution model.
-The semi-analytical model predicts a weak anticorrelation between the ICM iron abundance and temperature for groups and clusters as observed in our study (with the slope of the $Z{500} - T{500}$ relation of ~ -0.1), while this behaviour is present only in observed clusters of the homogenised dataset with T > 1.7keV.
+Yates et al. (2017) compiled 10 different observational data sets taken from literature and homogenized the data sets to study the $Z{\rm Fe}-T$ relation within R{500} and compare it with numerical results obtained from the semi-analytical L-GALAXIES galaxy evolution model.
+The semi-analytical model predicts a weak anticorrelation between the ICM iron abundance and temperature for groups and clusters as observed in our study (with the slope of the $Z{500}-T{500}$ relation of ~ -0.1), while this behaviour is present only in observed clusters of the homogenized data set with T > 1.7 keV.
 In the group regime, instead, the observed $Z{\rm Fe}$ appears to drop as the temperature decreases.
-The authors suggest that the discrepancy between simulated and observed results can be solved by requiring an efficient mechanism to remove metal-rich gas, e.g., via AGN feedback, out of the central cluster regions.
+The authors suggest that the discrepancy between simulated and observed results can be solved by requiring an efficient mechanism to remove metal-rich gas, e.g. via AGN feedback, out of the central cluster regions.
 Our results do not support this interpretation.
-Indeed, our AGN simulations shows that the metallicity level in groups and clusters is similar in regions outside the cluster core ($r > 0.1R{500}$).
-Further on, the agreement between our AGN simulations and the CHEERS sample on the trend of the $Z{\rm Fe} - T$ relation in the innermost regions suggests that the discrepancy between simulated and observed data reported in Yates et al. (2017) might be due to a bias on the spectroscopic metallicity derived by fitting the observational spectra with an old atomic data code.
+Indeed, our AGN simulations show that the metallicity level in groups and clusters is similar in regions outside the cluster core $(r > 0.1R{500})$.
+Further on, the agreement between our AGN simulations and the CHEERS sample on the trend of the Z{Fe} -T relation in the innermost regions suggests that the discrepancy between simulated and observed data reported in Yates et al. (2017) might be due to a bias on the spectroscopic metallicity derived by fitting the observational spectra with an old atomic data code.
 Mernier et al. (2018b) discuss in detail how the old version of atomic data might significantly bias low the inferred metallicity in low-temperature systems.

-There are also studies of the $Z{\rm Fe} - T$ relation using cosmological simulations: Magneticum (Dolag et al. 2017), Cluster-EAGLE (Barnes et al. 2017), and IllustrisTNG (Vogelsberger et al. 2018).
+There are also studies of the $Z{\rm Fe}$ -T relation using cosmological simulations: Magneticum (Dolag et al. 2017), Cluster-EAGLE (Barnes et al. 2017), and IllustrisTNG (Vogelsberger et al. 2018).
 Those simulations include a wide range of astrophysical processes: radiative cooling, star formation and chemical enrichment, stellar and AGN feedback.
-Barnes et al. (2017) and Vogelsberger et al. (2018) predict relatively flat trend of the $Z{\rm Fe,500} - T{500}$ relation with 1σ dispersion less than 0.1 solar unit.
-Similarly, Dolag et al. 2017 show very mild temperature trend of the Fe abundance in the central regions ($r < R{2500}$).
-Those results are in line with our study on the trend of the $Z{\rm Fe} - T$ relation.
+Barnes et al. (2017) and Vogelsberger et al. (2018) predict relatively flat trend of the $Z{\rm Fe,500}$ - T{500} relation with 1 σ dispersion less than 0.1 solar unit.
+Similarly, Dolag et al. (2017) show very mild temperature trend of the Fe abundance in the central regions ($r < R{2500}$).
+Those results are in-line with our study on the trend of the $Z{\rm Fe}$ -T relation.

-The fact that our AGN simulations reproduce a trend for the iron abundance-temperature relation which is consistent with the latest observational results by Mernier et al. (2018b) supports current models of cosmological simulations, in particular it further emphasises the role of AGN feedback in shaping not only ICM X-ray properties but also its metal enrichment.
+The fact that our AGN simulations reproduce a trend for the iron abundance-temperature relation that is consistent with the latest observational results by Mernier et al. (2018b) supports current models of cosmological simulations, in particular it further emphasizes the role of AGN feedback in shaping not only ICM X-ray properties but also its metal enrichment.